Advising and Matriculation - Undergraduates

 You must attend Advising and have your module choices validated to become a matriculated (registered) student.
-Medicine students will instead meet with their Personal Tutors during Orientation Week.
+Medicine students will instead meet with their Personal Tutors.

-If you do not know who your Adviser is you can find out by looking on your module choices page in the Advising facility.
-This is accessible from the Academic tab in iSaint or from the Online Advising link on the right of this page.
+If you do not know who your Adviser is you can find out by looking on your module choices page in the Advising facility, accessible from the Academic tab in iSaint or from the Online Advising link on the right of this page.
 Advisers for the new academic year are allocated during August and early September.

 If you will be in your Junior or Senior Honours years and are studying for a Joint Honours degree you must see the Honours Adviser of each of the subjects you will be studying e.g. if your degree is MA (Honours) French and Latin, you must see the Honours Adviser in French and the Honours Adviser in Classics.

 You will receive further information in August or January (depending on the month you are due to matriculate) regarding online matriculation.
-This will be sent to your University email account, so please ensure that you check your account regularly.
+This will be sent to your University email account, so check your account regularly.

-The matriculation event will take place in the Gateway building and will involve visa and passport checks, as well as general help with the online matriculation process and payment of fees.
+The matriculation event will take place in the Gateway building and will involve visa and passport checks, as well as general help with matriculation and payment of fees.
 You can go to matriculate at any point - you do not have to wait until after your Advising appointment.